 Johnsongrass and bindweed are the two perennial weeds that cause the most problems in sorghum.
 Both weeds have the potential to completely eliminate any significant grain sorghum yield.
 Prevention is the best method of control with these weeds.
 As soon as either weed is detected, producers should do everything possible to prevent their spread.
-Do not run tillage equipment through isolated spots of weeds, as this tends to spread the weeds to other parts of the field.
+Do not run tillage equipment through isolated spots of weeds, as the spots tend to spread to other parts of the field.